GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 - [GenKit Indexer JS](https://firebase.google.com/docs/genkit/rag#define_an_indexer)
 - [GenKit PGVector JS](https://firebase.google.com/docs/genkit/templates/pgvector)

-## Challenge 2: Setup the prompt for the UserProfileFlow
+## Challenge 2: Your first flow that analyses the user’s input

 ### Introduction
 This is your first prompt engineering challenge.
 The goal is to create the prompt required to extract strong preferences and dislikes from the user's statement.